Pattern Analysis and Clinical Reasoning By Prof Gordon Parker

 It is applying a label to multiple differing given input values to generate a “most likely” or “probabilistic” match of the individual inputs handled in a Bayesian way

 2. Bayesian analysis is a useful tool to consider outcomes when the outcome is uncertain.
-When several outcomes are possible, one can assign a probabilistic value to each outcome on the basis of evidence available.
+When several outcomes are possible, one can assign a probabilistic value to each outcome on the basis of the evidence available.
 These probabilities change when additional information becomes available.
-For example: The probability of rolling a 3 from a single roll of a die is 1/6 = 16% probability.
+For example, the probability of rolling a 3 from a single roll of a die is 1/6 = 16% probability.
 If one were to then ask for only even numbers then this probability changes to 3/6 =50%.
 Thus as additional information is integrated, the probability changes.

 4. Pattern analysis is a fast process and can be subject to errors.
 It is part of the System 1 thinking described by Kahnemann.